One of the coolest things about kids growing up is celebrating the milestones. What are their “stats,” how far have they progressed, and so on?

 I then just dragged the photo into the rectangle photo area, and that’s it!

-That’s all there is to it!
-Here is the link to create your own: Canva Basketball Card Templates.
+That’s all there is to it.
+Here is the link to purchase, download, and edit your own!

 Thoughts?
 Questions?
 Special requests?